All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 August 8, 1889, New York v.
 Indianapolis at New York: “The base ball field had the suggestion of a circus when the [New York] visitors trotted out on the diamond.
 Through the negligence or mishap the trunks containing the Giants’ uniforms and bats did not arrive from Chicago.
 The results was the most remarkable medley of colors ever seen on the ball field, not even the famous attire of De Wolf Hopper and his base ball satellites.
 Gore was a guy for the crowd, and looked like an old farmer or an aqueduct laborer in long blue breeches, short white stockings and a mud-marked light blue shirt.
 Welch was arrayed in five tints.
 Connor’s uniform was too small for him, and Richardson’s was too large.
 Big Bill Brown looked like a section of a fence in a uniform that once belonged to the mastodon Hoosier, Schoeneck.”
 From the New York Press, August 9, 1889.

 August 8, 1889, New York v.
 Indianapolis at New York: “Coming from Chicago last night the champions [i.e., New York] had bad luck.
 They lost their baggage and had to borrow what was left of the various uniforms worn by the Hoosiers during the last three years. […] Mickey Welch had on a blue cap, maroon shirt, white pants, red belt and one red and one yellow stocking.
 Still he smiled.
-Gore showed up in a blue jersey two sizes too big for him and dark trousers that bagged at the knees and hung down over his show tops.
+Gore showed up in a blue jersey two sizes too big for him and dark trousers that bagged at the knees and hung down over his shoe tops.
 He looked like an Italian laborer from the Aqueduct.
 The remainder of the boys presented a fairly creditable appearance, having each managed to secure a complete uniform of some kind or other.
 But Mickey Welch’s uniform ‘hoodooed’ the champions, and for him to pitch winning ball in such a combination of colors was an impossibility.”
 From the New York Herald, August 9, 1889.

 August 1889: “The New York baggage was lost en route to Indianapolis.
 The home team joyously dug up a lot of variegated old uniforms for the Giants, used in the past by various minor league units.
 The Indianapolis players and a lot of fans loved it.
 Gore was especially funny looking.
 With dingy uniform and swarthy complexion, he lacked only earrings to look like a broken down gypsy of some sort.
 The Giants, unmercifully guyed [i.e., ridiculed], lost 14 to 4.”
 From Preston D. Orem, Baseball 1882-1891 From The Newspaper Accounts (1966, 1967, reprinted by SABR in 2021), pg.
 414.